eginwong/epistemological-question/README.md

 ## Architecture

 Each `Slide` should contain the following parts:

 - `Background`
 - `Transcript`
 - `SlideNumber`
 - `Footnote`

 - Main Components
-  - `Game`: Wrapper for all logic
+  - `Presentation`: Wrapper for all logic
   - `Background`: Controls view that corresponds to stepper and slide
   - `Stepper`: Controls state of which slide we are currently on
   - `Sprite`: Sprite entity for movements and visual cues